Skip to main content

 COMMbassadors

 Students who are selected as COMMbassadors undergo training prior to the Fall semester and attend events throughout the Fall and Spring semesters.
-They receive three hours of COMM 491 (Internship) credit for their service.
+They receive three credit hours of COMM 491: Professional Field Experience for their service.

-For the 2021-2022 year, eight students are representing the Department as COMMbassadors.
+For the 2023-2024 year, four students are representing the Department as COMMbassadors.
 These students are:

-• Jillian Dubil is a senior Communication Studies major from Cleveland, Ohio, with an emphasis in Social Media and Communication Technology.
-In addition, she is pursuing a minor in Public Relations.
-In 2019, she was the Jon Scott Nelson Writing Award recipient.
-Jillian is an active member of WVU’s Student Food Pantry and the Undergraduate Communication Association.
+• Harper Jack is a senior Communication Studies major with an emphasis in Social Media and Communication Technology from Pittsburgh, Pennsylvania.
+In addition, she is receiving a double minor in marketing and sports communication.
+She is also is a member of the Undergraduate Communication Association.

-• Reagan Kliefoth is a junior Communication Studies major with an emphasis in Organizational Communication and a second major in Advertising.
-Reagan is from Yardley, Pennsylvania.
-She is a member of the Undergraduate Communication Association as well as Active Minds.
+• Lindsey Keppler is a senior Communication Studies major with an emphasis in Social Media and Technology Communication from Jefferson, New Jersey.
+In addition, she is pursuing a double minor in Advertising and Strategic Social Media.
+She is an active member of the Undergraduate Communication Association as well as WVUBelieveThem.

 Undergraduate Teaching Assistant